 Maintain the proper balance of water and minerals

 It's vital to your overall health and wellbeing and the proper functioning of your body.

 Is salt the same as sodium?

-Most table salts are made from sodium chloride.
-So, salt used when preparing or flavoring foods usually contains sodium.
+No. Salt contains sodium.
+Table salts as we know it is a combination of the two elements, sodium and chloride.
 Many healthcare professionals use the words salt and sodium interchangeably.
 That's why when you see low sodium foods, you generally think, 'less salt.'

 Sources of Sodium

 Not all salt is created equal.
 In fact, there are some pretty big distinctions.